CEN3031-Group1/ResortV1/README.md

   - 4Gb RAM
   - 1Gb Hard Disk

+- Download this repository as a .zip file
-- Download the project folder containing the FGCU_Inn.jar file
+- Extract the .zip in a folder
-- Double click FGCU_Inn.jar
+- In the extracted folder, double click FGCU_Inn.jar file

 Alternatively, using the command prompt utilize: ```java -jar FGCU_Inn.jar``` while being in the same directory as the file.